 To start, we’ll outline the types of tax your business may need to pay.
 Then, we’ll take a deep dive into which types may apply to your business, the thresholds required for each and any reliefs you may be eligible to claim.

 Here is a brief overview of the tax types.
-Below, we provide instructions on how and when to pay them and where to find additional help need be.
+Below, we provide instructions on how and when to pay them and where to find additional help.

 - Corporation tax: A tax on profits paid by corporations

 - VAT (Value-added tax): A tax on products or services that exceed a turnover of £85,000 a year paid by any applicable business